 On or before the Sunday before the seminar, the leadership will do the following:

-- 1. Provide the instructor with a detailed plan and all handouts to be used; - 2.
-Provide two guiding reflection questions to classmates by Sunday at 5 PM at the latest; and - 3.
-Post multimedia presentation on Blackboard.
+1. Provide the instructor with a detailed plan and all handouts to be used.

 On the day of the seminar, the leadership will do the following: